danidiaz/really-small-backpack-example/lesson11-controlling-encapsulation/README.md

 - How does this compare with making the datatypes themselves *wholly abstract* using module signatures?

-  In terms of this example, making `Foo` abstract in the Backpack sense (not in the "hide the constructor") sense,  move the implementation to a separate package, and make the program logic work only with the signature.
+  In terms of this example: making `Foo` abstract in the Backpack sense (not in the "hide the constructor") sense,  move the implementation to a separate package, and make the program logic work only with the signature.